-Law of Crimes in the Era of Mughals
+Law of Crimes

-To start with the history of the criminal law in India we should know the roots of it, as earlier, it is mentioned that law of crimes was in India since Vedic times, Manu a great scholar has mentioned crimes in his writing ‘Manusmriti’ where he has mentioned various crimes, other than this there were some jurisprudential approaches also.
+To start with the history of the criminal law in India we should know the roots of it, as earlier, it is mentioned that the law of crimes was in India since Vedic times, Manu a great scholar has mentioned crimes in his writing ‘Manusmriti’ where he has mentioned various crimes, other than this there were some jurisprudential approaches also.
 Further, there will be the development of criminal law from Mughal rule to British rule to forming of I.P.C.

 3.3.1 Law of Crime during Moghul Rule in India

-The ancient Hindu law of crime thus slowly gave away to the introduction of Mohammedan Law of crime in Mogul ruled Indian State.
+The ancient Hindu law of crime thus slowly gave way to the introduction of the Mohammedan Law of crime in Mogul ruled Indian State.
 The Moghul rule protracted to most parts of India excepting Bombay which remained out of reach of Moghul invaders and was governed by the Hindu Law of crimes until it was invaded by the British company in 1672.

-The Muslim law of crimes presented by Moghul rulers, however, failed to provide neutraland fair justice on account of certain inherent shortcomings in it.
-Its greatest evil lay in its partisan attitude towards Muslims and bias against Hindus in matters of sentencing andlaw of evidence.
+The Muslim law of crimes presented by Moghul rulers, however, failed to provide neutral and fair justice on account of certain inherent shortcomings in it.
+Its greatest evil lay in its partisan attitude towards Muslims and bias against Hindus in matters of sentencing and law of evidence.

-The term Diya signified blood-money payable to the victim (i.e the person wronged) by way of compensation.
+The term Diya signified blood money payable to the victim (i.e the person wronged) by way of compensation.
 As a substitute to the punishment of Quias, the next of kin of the person killed could claim blood money for willful killing or murder.

-The sentence prescribed for unlawful intercourse i.e., Zina was cursing or stoning the criminal, amputation of hands for the offence of theft, death for dacoity, scourging for falsely accusing a married woman for adultery and so on.
+The sentence prescribed for unlawful intercourse i.e., Zina was cursing or stoning the criminal, amputation of hands for the offence of theft, death for dacoity, scourging for falsely accusing a married woman of adultery and so on.
 The offence of Zina required the evidence of at least four male witnesses of repute.
 If the witnesses were less than the requisite number, they were liable to be held guilty for defamation.
 The punishment under Hadd could, however, be inflicted only after the completion of procedural formalities.

 Commenting on the nature of punishment prescribed under the Mohammedan law of crimes, Warren Hastings, the first Governor-General of India 1773 observed that these punishments were founded on lenient principles for the detestation of bloodshed and in practice, the harsh and brutal punishment prescribed under Quias and Hadd could hardly be inflicted because of legal lacunae in the law of evidence and judicial procedure.

-As Warren Hasting observed the changes started to begin in Indian criminal law system, but there is still a vast history behind these changes and a long story to understand that how India got its penal code I.P.C which is the modern and present criminal law of our country.
+As Warren Hasting observed the changes started to begin in the Indian criminal law system, but there is still a vast history behind these changes and a long story to understand how India got its penal code I.P.C which is the modern and present criminal law of our country.